saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 Reducing the number of dependencies in your project is important for many reasons.
 It leads to faster build times and better performance in your workflow.
 Fewer dependencies also make your app more secure by reducing the chance of potential for vulnerabilities from less maintained packages.
 Also, managing a smaller dependency tree makes maintenance easier and reduces the chance of deprecation problems or version conflict in the long term.

-Last year I reduced the number of dependencies in daisyUI, from ~100 (dependencies + sub-dependencies total) to 7!
+Last year I reduced the number of dependencies in daisyUI, from ~100 (dependencies + sub dependencies in total) to 7!

 This time we got rid of all the remaining ones!
 daisyUI 5 has no dependencies.
 Hopefully this helps to clean up your node_modules a little bit.